hakancengiz/Night-Mode-For-Twitter/README.md

 ### How to install

-1) Intall Google Chrome extensions like Stylus, Stylish or Stylebot
+1) Install a Google Chrome extension to edit css.
+(For instance: Stylus, Stylish or Stylebot)
 2) Copy the codes which find in Night-Mode.css file
-3) Paste into Stylus, Stylish or Stylebot (You can use any plugin that inserts CSS)
+3) Paste into app (You can use any plugin that inserts CSS)
 4) Enjoy the theme!

 ### Screenshots